 My company changed direction or strategy.
 This does happen from time to time but in most companies, it is not common.
 Risk-adjusted cost +5%.

 My vendor “exaggerated” their capabilities and now expected costs and timelines are blown.
-This happen quite often in complex software sales.
+This happens quite often in complex software sales.
 Risk adjusted cost +20%.

 My software deployment project failed.
 Poorly-defined project plans and vendor omissions just increased the risk of project failure.
 Risk-adjusted cost +30%.